theobald-software/theobald-software.github.io/content/_en/xtract-universal/server.md

 Execution is triggered by an HTTP request.
 The HTTP request can be triggered from the target environment for [pull destinations](./destinations#pull-and-push-destinations) or from the xu command line tool (xu.exe /xu.elf), see [Execute and Automate Extractions](./execute-and-automate-extractions).<br>
 The process can be traced in the [Extraction Log](./logging/logging-access-via-designer#extraction-logs).

-1. XtractRun.exe checks the authentication and authorization of the request.
+1. Theobald.Xu.Web.Worker.exe checks the authentication and authorization of the request.
 2. The target environment is prepared for writing the extracted data (e.g. establish database connection, create file).
 3. The license is checked.
 4. A connection to the SAP system defined in the source is established.
 5. The data of the defined extraction type is requested.
 6. Each extracted data package is written to the target environment.
-7. After all packages are received, XtractRun.exe terminates the connection to the SAP system and informs the target environment that the extraction is complete.
+7. After all packages are received, Theobald.Xu.Web.Worker.exe terminates the connection to the SAP system and informs the target environment that the extraction is complete.

 {: .box-tip }
-**Tip:** The XtractRun.exe logs its actions in log files.
+**Tip:** The Theobald.Xu.Web.Worker.exe logs its actions in log files.
 The log files are located in the logs subdirectory of the program directory:`C:ProgramFiles\XtractUniversal\logs\server\run` (default)
 The logs can also be displayed in the Designer under **[Server]>[Logs (Run)]**.